yudi-mars/Soul/README.md

 - [snntorch](https://github.com/jeshraghian/snntorch): Provided excellent modular design patterns for surrogate functions and input encoding schema that influenced our architecture.
 - [SpikingJelly](https://github.com/fangwei123456/spikingjelly): Served as a reference for implementing basic spiking neuron, RNN-related topologies, and DVS dataset loading module.
-- [PyCIL](https://github.com/LAMDA-CL/PyCIL): Provided a clear and extensible data loading module for conventional dataset, which served as a valuable reference for our dataset handling.

 Their valuable work laid the foundation for some key components of our project.
 We also appreciate the broader open-source community for fostering a collaborative and innovative ecosystem for EdgeSNN.